-How many forces are acting on the meter stick?
+Question 1 How many forces are acting on the meter stick?
 Draw a diagram of the meter stick showing each force vector acting on it.
 Place each vector in the approximately correct location as well.

-If the location of the fulcrum is taken as the reference point (this will be the case for the entire lab), how many torques are acting on the meter stick?
+Question 2 If the location of the fulcrum is taken as the reference point (this will be the case for the entire lab), how many torques are acting on the meter stick?
 Why is this number different than the number you wrote for the answer to Question 1?

-In what directions are the torques acting (Counterclockwise or Clockwise)?
+Question 3 In what directions are the torques acting (Counterclockwise or Clockwise)?

-What is the net torque acting on the meter stick?
+Question 4 What is the net torque acting on the meter stick?
 How do you know this by looking at the meter stick?

-E) Calculate the weight of each clamp.
+D) Calculate the weight of each hanger assembly.
 (Make sure you are using units of kilograms for mass.)
-Put these values in the chart in the row labeled Part 3, under the columns labeled as F.

-NOTE: In the chart there are extra columns for torques that you might not use depending on which part of the lab you are working.
+Put these values in the chart in the row labeled Part 3, under the columns labeled as F. NOTE: In the chart there are extra columns for torques that you might not use depending on which part of the lab you are working.
 This is left ambiguous in order for YOU to determine how many torques you have, either clockwise or counterclockwise.

-- F) Measure the distance, r, (in meters) for each torque.
+E) Measure the distance, r, (in meters) for each torque.
 Remember, r is defined as the distance from your chosen reference point (in this case, the fulcrum) out to where your force is acting.
-Place these values in the chart. - G) Calculate the torques, τ, and put these values in the chart.
+Place these values in the chart.

+F) Calculate the torques, τ , and put these values in the chart.
 Also, put these values in for the total torques since there is only one torque per side.
 Calculate a percent difference between these totals.
 If you got a value greater that 5% then you are doing something wrong.
-Go back and check your data and if you can't find the issue then check with your instructor before you continue.
+Go back and check your data.

-Part 4 - C of M as Torque

-For this section you will be moving the fulcrum away from the center of mass.
+Part 4 - C of M as Torque For this section you will be moving the fulcrum away from the center of mass.
 This will cause the weight of the meter stick to have a torque.